-There is no known shelf life for Auto-Rx® Plus.
+There is no known limit to shelf life for Auto-Rx® Plus.

 Yes, all engines, even those in hybrids, are subject to breakdown of the motor oil.
 Periodically, the motor oil needs to be drained and replaced as suggested by the engine manufacturer.
 Auto-Rx® Plus can be used in hybrid motors.

 If your oil filter becomes loaded with contaminant during an Auto-Rx® Plus treatment, this can result in your engine running rough.
 You may experience some new engine noises, as well.
 If this occurs, change the oil filter; then top off with fresh oil only, before continuing with the application.

 Auto Rx® has been replaced with Auto Rx® Plus, a product we believe is superior to our previous three blends.
 Auto Rx® Plus works faster and outperforms previous blends of Auto Rx®.
 There is added value to Auto Rx® Plus because it requires less product to achieve even better results.

 Oil seals are polymer and metal composite items.
 Seals are generally mounted at the end of shafts.
 They are used to keep fluids, such as motor oil, transmission fluid, and power steering fluid inside the object they are sealing.
 Seals are designed to flex, allowing for a tight fit around the shaft that comes out of a housing, preventing fluids from passing through.
 Rotating seals are common points of leakage and can usually be purchased fairly inexpensively.
 However, the placement of some seals make them very difficult to access, resulting in a very labor intensive repair.